 Understand Your Control Demons

-In theory this all seems pretty straight forward.
-Unfortunately, theory doesn’t account for human emotions.
+In theory, this all seems pretty straight forward.
+Unfortunately, the theory doesn’t account for human emotions.

 We all have triggers that make us revert back to old, negative habits.